girishmogaveera101/girishmogaveera101/README.md

 <h1>Wassup nigga hw u doin?</h1>

 <P>Let me introduce u myself.
-I hate my stupid arse fucker college i.e, BES University one of the most REGRETTING college in Blore for me n my frnd.
-I hate this college every day every night till the sun shines in the east and sets in the west.
+I hate my stupid arse fucker college i.e, BES University one of the most REGRETTING college in Blore for me n.
+I hate this college every day and every night till the sun rises in the east and sets in the west.
 And also i love Conspiracy theories.</P>

 <h1 style="color:blue">Here are some projects that i did..</h2>